 Pros

-- Spam Reduction: By using generic email addresses, you can minimize the risk of spam emails being directed to your primary inbox.
-This ensures that important emails are not buried under a pile of irrelevant messages.
+- Spam Reduction: Using generic email addresses can minimize the risk of spam emails being directed to your primary inbox.
+This ensures that important emails aren’t buried under a pile of irrelevant messages.

 - Professional Image: Generic email addresses such as [email protected] or [email protected] convey a more professional image to customers, clients, and job applicants.
 It creates a sense of credibility and trustworthiness.